Peptidoglycan recognition protein: Functions in mammals

 Human, mouse, and porcine PGLYRP2 are enzymes, N-acetylmuramoyl-L-alanine amidases, that hydrolyze the amide bond between the MurNAc and L-alanine, the first amino acid in the stem peptide in bacterial cell wall peptidoglycan.
 The minimal peptidoglycan fragment hydrolyzed by PGLYRP2 is MurNAc-tripeptide.
 Hydrolysis of peptidoglycan by PGLYRP2 diminishes its pro-inflammatory activity.

 Unlike invertebrate and lower vertebrate PGRPs, mammalian PGRPs have only limited role in defense against infections.
 Intranasal application of PGLYRP3 or PGLYRP4 in mice protects from intranasal lung infection with Staphylococcus aureus and Escherichia coli, and intravenous administration of PGLYRP1 protects mice from systemic Listeria monocytogenes infection.
-Also, PGLYRP1-deficient mice are more sensitive to systemic infections with non-pathogenic bacteria (Micrococcus luteus and Bacillus subtilis) and to Pseudomonas aeruginosa-induced keratitis, but not to systemic infections with pathogenic bacteria (S. aureus and E. coli).
+Also, PGLYRP1-deficient mice are more sensitive to systemic infections with non-pathogenic bacteria (Micrococcus luteus and Bacillus subtilis) and to Pseudomonas aeruginosa-induced keratitis, but not to systemic infections with several pathogenic bacteria (S. aureus and E. coli).
+However, PGLYRP1 protects mice against B. burgdorferi infection, as mice lacking PGLYRP1 have increased spirochete burden in the heart and joints, but not in the skin, indicating the role for PGLYRP1 in controlling dissemination of B. burgdorferi during the systemic phase of infection.
 PGLYRP2-deficient mice are more sensitive to P. aeruginosa-induced keratitis and Streptococcus pneumoniae-induced pneumonia and sepsis, and PGLYRP4-deficient mice are more sensitive to S. pneumoniae-induced pneumonia.

+Human and mouse PGLYRP2 promote hepatitis B virus (HBV) clearance in hepatocytes by binding to covalently closed circular DNA (cccDNA) of HBV, sequestering it in the nucleus, and separating it from the cellular viral replication machinery.
+Additionally, PGLYRP2 suppresses HBV capsid assembly by directly interacting with the viral capsid and promoting secretion of the PGLYRP2-HBV capsid complexes.

 Mouse PGRPs play a role in maintaining healthy microbiome, as PGLYRP1-, PGLYRP2-, PGLYRP3-, and PGLYRP4-deficient mice have significant changes in the composition of their intestinal microbiomes and PGLYRP1-deficient mice also have changes in their lung microbiome.

 Mouse PGRPs also play a role in maintaining anti- and pro-inflammatory homeostasis in the intestine, skin, lungs, joints, and brain.
 All four PGLYRPs protect mice from dextran sodium sulfate (DSS)-induced colitis and the effect of PGLYRP2 and PGLYRP3 on the intestinal microbiome is responsible for this protection.
 PGLYRP3 is anti-inflammatory in intestinal epithelial cells.
 PGLYRP4 has anti-inflammatory effect in a mouse model of S. pneumoniae pneumonia and sepsis, which also depends on the PGLYRP4-controlled microbiome.